Coin Toss Prop Bets for Super Bowl 56

-- International – Online NFL sportsbooks that operate from a regulated overseas location can take wagers over the web from US patrons on the Super Bowl coin toss without breaking any existing state or federal laws (except in CT and WA).
+- International – Online NFL sportsbooks that operate from a regulated overseas location can take wagers over the web from US patrons on the Super Bowl coin toss without breaking any existing state or federal laws (except in WA).

 - Domestic – Bettors in or near a state that features domestic sportsbooks can visit one in-person or online and bet on coin toss results from Super Bowl LVI.